Ph4nt01/CTF-WriteUps/README.md

 ## 🔐 Writeups

 ### [OverTheWire-Bandit](./OverTheWire/bandit/)
-A complete walkthrough of all 33 levels from the [OverTheWire Bandit wargame](https://overthewire.org/wargames/bandit/):
+>A complete walkthrough of all 33 levels from the [OverTheWire Bandit wargame](https://overthewire.org/wargames/bandit/)

 | Level | Difficulty | Topics Covered                              | Writeup                                                        |
 | ----- | ---------- | ------------------------------------------- | -------------------------------------------------------------- |